 Chapter 7: Responsibility and Global Justice: A Social Connection Model

-Iris Marion Young1 Introduction In this chapter I clarify the status of claims about global justice and injustice that are increasingly voiced and accepted in our world.2 Such claims present a problem for political philosophy because until recently most philosophical approaches to justice assumed that obligations of justice hold only between those living under a common constitution within a single political community.
+7 Responsibility and global justice: a social connection model Iris Marion Young1 Introduction In this chapter I clarify the status of claims about global justice and injustice that are increasingly voiced and accepted in our world.2 Such claims present a problem for political philosophy because until recently most philosophical approaches to justice assumed that obligations of justice hold only between those living under a common constitution within a single political community.
 I shall argue that obligations of justice arise between persons by virtue of the social processes that connect them; political institutions are the response to these obligations rather than their basis.
 I develop an account of some such social processes as structural, and argue that some harms come to people as a result of structural social injustice.
 Claims that obligations of justice extend globally for some issues, then, are grounded in the fact that some structural social processes connect people across the world without regard to political boundaries.
 The second and more central project of this chapter is to theorize the responsibilities that moral agents may be said to have in relation to such global social processes.
 How ought moral agents, whether individual or institutional, conceptualize their responsibilities in relation to global injustice?
 I propose a model of responsibility from social connection as an interpretation of obligations of justice arising from structural social processes.
-I use the example of justice in transnational processes of the production, distribution and marketing of clothing to illustrate operations of structural social processes that extend widely across regions of the world.3 The social...
+I use the example of justice in transnational processes of the production, distribution and marketing of clothing to illustrate operations of structural social processes that...

 You are not authenticated to view the full text of this chapter or article.